 What Is a Good PSAT Score for College?

-The PSAT is extremely similar to the SAT, and your performance on the PSAT can help predict your SAT score.
-Almost everyone improves when they take these tests more than once, so the PSAT is a useful trial run.
-You'll likely score higher on the SAT than you would if you'd never taken the PSAT.
+Since the PSAT is extremely similar to the SAT, your performance on the PSAT can help predict your SAT score.
+Almost everyone's score goes up if they take these kinds of standardized tests more than once, so the PSAT is a useful trial run.
+As a result, if you take the PSAT first you'll likely score higher on the SAT than you would if you hadn't taken the PSAT.

 You can use your PSAT score report to see your current scoring level and find out what skills you need to improve to hit your target SAT scores.
-To figure out your target SAT scores, you should do some college research.
-Find schools that you’re interested in, and look for the average SAT scores of accepted students.
+To figure out your target SAT scores, you'll need to do some college research.
+Find schools that you’re interested in and look up the average SAT scores of accepted students.
 You can then use this information to set your own SAT score goals.

 Once you know what scores you need to get into your colleges of interest, you can use your PSAT score report to design a study plan.
 Use the data provided by section scores and subscores to pinpoint your strengths and weaknesses, then type yourself up a personalized SAT study plan that targets your weak areas.

-Depending on how many points you’re seeking to improve, you can roughly predict how much time you'll need to set aside to prep.
-Here’s an estimate of how many hours you need to study to achieve various score improvements.
+Depending on how much you want to improve, you can roughly predict how much time you'll need to set aside to prep.
+Here’s an estimate of how many hours you need to study to improve different increments on the SAT.

 - 50-100 point improvement: 20 hours